Volcanoes and Haciendas (Quilotoa)

 You will ride north to the village of Tambillo today, sometimes riding parallel with the old train track and along haciendas' cobblestone roads.

-Lunch will be served at Hacienda Sierra Alisos, before an afternoon ride to another hacienda, known for its fantastic gardens filled with native plant species.
-You'll then continue back to Hacienda La Alegria, where you can relax, enjoy the hot tub and have dinner.
+Lunch will be served at Hacienda Sierra Alisos, and then there is the possibility of riding to another hacienda, known for its fantastic gardens filled with native plant species.
+You'll then continue back to Hacienda La Alegria, where you can relax and enjoy the hot tub.

 Dinner and overnight at Hacienda La Alegria.